 “Speaking of Jesus, I read reports this past year about a phenomenon called ‘Teen Jesus.’
 The Franciscans and Baptists are running homeless shelters for teens because a teenager died and was resurrected at Easter.”

 “That’s why it’s so easy to love you.
 You have Jesus in your heart already.
 He’s lonely when you don’t love others.”

 “I always deny that, but maybe it does get me into trouble.
 Jace is a parable of Jesus, but as a teenager.
 He suffered, died and was resurrected, but he also was a rowdy teen, drinking, smoking pot, playing rock n roll, chasing girls, and being my boyfriend.
-I was the first person who loved him.
+I’m the first person who loved him.
 All his love had been locked away by abuse.
-When it was released, it was overwhelming.
+When it got released, it was overwhelming.
 Ten thousand people came to his memorial concert.
 Our band played for six hours straight.”

 “Slow down.
 Let’s try to understand why you’re troubled by all this.”